XZ-TUD/Neuromorphic-Control/Pulse_Control/README.md

 ## 🧠 Why Pulse Control?

-Pulse-based control mimics how biological motor systems generate bursts of force through **spiking neurons** and **timing-based feedback**.
+Pulse-based control mimics how biological motor systems generate bursts of force through **spiking pulse** and **timing-based feedback**.
 These scripts provide insight into how simple timing rules can lead to complex motor outcomes—offering an alternative to traditional continuous feedback controllers.

 ---